corkami/collisions/README.md

 not only for his cryptographic contributions, but also for his permanent help and suggestions!

 Thanks also to Philippe Teuwen for his extensive feedback for file formats in general.

-Thanks to Rafał Hirsz for his permanent help on JavaScript.

 # Conclusion